BenedettaBe/teachBers/README.md

 teachBers/
 ├── teachbers. py # Main Python script
-├── images/ # Images saved in the program execution ├── photoFigures/ # Images of digits extracted in input ├── results/ # Output processed for feedback
+├── images/ # Images saved in the program execution ├── risultati/ # Output processed for feedback
-├── model/ # ML model and Jupyter notebook for training ├── standard/ # Images of the standard digits for the comparison
+├── modello/ # ML model and Jupyter notebook for training ├── standard/ # Images of the standard digits for the comparison
 ```